 In this episode, expert architects and designers Jenny Sabin, Mitchell Joachim, and Philip Beesley consider the core principles, aesthetics, and sustainability of living architecture.

-Supported by the Toolbox Dialogue Initiative, Michigan State University Center for Interdisciplinarity, University of Waterloo, and the Social Sciences and Humanities Research Council of Canada
+Supported by the Toolbox Dialogue Initiative, Michigan State University Center for Interdisciplinarity and the University of Waterloo.

 In each Living Dialogs episode, guests and listeners are offered a number of prompts for reflection.
 In this episode, the prompts considered by the guests are listed below.
 We encourage you to spend some time considering them, and leave us your thoughts or questions on the prompts or on living architecture more generally.
 Then, join us a couple of weeks following the episode release for the Living Dialogs Webinar (information in sidebar) with the same guests, during which some of your thoughts and questions may be taken up for further discussion.
 The webinar will also include a live Q&A portion.